Reichstag (North German Confederation): Debate on the constitution

-Initially the chancellor had been thought of as only a kind of manager of the Bundesrat, but with the Lex Bennigsen he became as it were another federal body.
-The change strengthened the central government against the federal element and increased the chancellor's political room to maneuver.
-His responsibility to parliament was nevertheless a partial success for the liberals, since it meant a strengthening of the constitutional element.
+Initially, the chancellor had been thought of as a manager of the Bundesrat, but with the Lex Bennigsen the position became as if it were another federal body.
+The change strengthened the central government against the federal element and increased the chancellor's political maneuverability.
+His responsibility to the Bundesrat was a partial success for the liberals because it strengthened the constitution.

-Parliament agreed to the ban on parliamentary pay (Article 32), but since the Reichstag consisted largely of civil servants, it was able to prevent their planned exclusion from the body.
-The majority also succeeded in significantly expanding the Reichstag's core competencies in the areas of judicial and financial policy.
+Parliament agreed to the ban on deputy pay (Article 32), but because the Reichstag consisted largely of civil servants, it was able to prevent their planned exclusion from the body.
+The majority also succeeded in significantly expanding the Reichstag's ability to influence judicial and financial policy.
 Although there were certain reservations among National Liberals about universal manhood suffrage, they ultimately accepted it.
-The parliamentary majority also pushed through the secret ballot.
-It prevented the authorities from supervising electoral behavior, which until then had been customary.
-The federal election law continued in force until the end of the Empire in 1918.
+The parliamentary majority also pushed through the secret ballot, preventing the authorities from supervising electoral behavior, which until then had been customary.
+The federal election law continued to be enforced until the end of the Empire in 1918.

 The Reichstag had the right to propose laws and refer petitions to the Bundesrat or the chancellor (Article 5).
 Federal laws required majority votes by both the Bundesrat and the Reichstag to be enacted (Article 23).
 Parliament above all had the right to approve or reject budgets and tax revenues, which gave it a limited means of control over expenses.
 Instead of the three-year appropriation that Bismarck wanted, parliament pushed through a budget period of one year, although it did not apply to military spending, the largest item of expenditure.
 Bismarck originally wanted a permanent military budget and the liberals an annual term; they were able to reach compromise on a four-year budget.
 In the military sphere, the rights of parliament remained narrowly limited.

 The legislative period of the Reichstag was three years.
 Dissolution during the period required a resolution of the Bundesrat with the consent of the Bundespräsidium (Article 24).